oliverdiamond/hw1/README.md

 Here is a link to the site: https://oliverdiamond.github.io/comp333_hw1/

+Here is a link to the github repo: https://github.com/oliverdiamond/comp333_hw1

 The relevant files are:

 1. index.html (contains the html code for the landing page)